mcmuralishclint/Cryptocurrency-News-and-Prediction/README.md

 5. Using Plotly to plot the trend of a given cryptocurrency.
 6. Search bar to search for a cryptocurrency.
 If an unknown search term is entered, an error will be displayed.

+### Home Page

+When the home page loads, the table of cryptos and the news information comes up.

 ![Alt text](images/crypto-error.png?raw=true "Title")